XYphrodite/at32f403a-407-docs/README.md

 ### This Repository

-- **Purpose:** Educational and development use
+- **Purpose:** MCU documentation source for Context7 and embedded development
-- **Format:** Markdown conversion for accessibility
+- **Format:** Markdown conversion for accessibility and search-friendliness
-- **Enhancements:** Visual diagrams, cross-references, code examples
+- **Enhancements:** Visual diagrams, cross-references, code examples, development checklists
-- **Status:** Community-maintained documentation
+- **Status:** Production-ready documentation for Context7 integration
+- **Target Audience:** Context7 developers, embedded systems engineers, MCU firmware developers

 **Disclaimer:** This is an unofficial community conversion of official Artery documentation.
 Always refer to the latest official PDFs for production use.
+This repository serves as a reference tool and should be used alongside official Artery documentation.

 ---